mr-bt/manager.README/README.md

 Nothing to hide, all to share.
 Feel free to discuss things with anybody in the company, from C-levels to everyone else.
 If there's something wrong, I appreciate hearing it from you so we can fix it together.
 Failure to address issues first with me will bring us both a great deal of pain because I perceive it as toxic office politics.

-Over-communicate when you can, so that you earn credits for when you're unusually busy.
+Over-communicate when you can so that you earn credits when you're unusually busy.
 If people start getting overwhelmed by the quantity, they will tell you.

 Intentionally create/use communication in the right forums to share information.

 Be as data-centric as possible.
 There's less room for interpretation, and emotions tend not to get in the way.

 Use your business acumen.
-Communication goes a long way when people can relate with a solid narrative that's solving a problem.
+Communication goes a long way when people can relate to a solid narrative that's solving a problem.

 If you're unsure if you should share something, ask before sharing.
-Failing to do so will have a nett negative impact on trust.
+Failing to do so will have a net negative impact on trust.

 ### Optimise for data/facts/knowledge-based communication

 I see opinions as *a view or judgement formed about something, not necessarily based on fact or knowledge*.
 It's perfectly acceptable to share opinions.
 But it's important to be explicit when you're giving your opinion versus making a statement of fact, "IMO" vs "evidence shows".
-This will help the audience put your remarks in perspective, and you'll be giving a positive contribution to the group.
+This will help the audience put your remarks in perspective, and you'll be making a positive contribution to the group.

-I tend to ask for your thoughts rather than opinions because I value the understanding of your thought process more.
+I tend to ask for your thoughts rather than opinions because I value understanding your thought process more.
 It's best when we both reach the same conclusions.

 ### When people don't buy into your ideas